 This is ideal if you’re towing your child short distances to somewhere they are able to ride themselves, or if you need the comfort of knowing you can hook them up if they run out of energy towards the end of your ride.

-The downside of a towbar is that the riding position and stability – we don’t recommend these for long bike rides, and some children feel nervous at the feeling of leaning back whilst being towed along.
+The downside of a towbar can be the riding position and stability due to the position of the child’s bike.
+We don’t recommend these for very long bike rides, and some children feel very nervous at the feeling of leaning back whilst being towed along (others, however, love it!)